Jamie12341324/monster-records/README.md

 # Acceptance criteria
 1. The shop page displays a list of testimonials
 2. The shop page displays a star rating
-3. The testimonials section is reposnisve and looks good on multiple devices
+3. The testimonials section is responsive and looks good on multiple devices
 # Tasks
 1. write a html unordered list for the testimonials
 2. Write some font awesome links to use star icons in the review star ratings